As a result of setting up a personal budget

 is the arithmetic difference of your cash inflows

 To calculate your personal cash flow, start by selecting a period for measuring your inflows and outflows.
 A month is the most common period used.
 Most of us pay major bills monthly.
 Almost all of us either get paid monthly, every two weeks, twice a month, or weekly.
 If you get paid more frequently than monthly, you can multiply by 2 (if paid either twice a month or every two weeks), or by 4 (if paid weekly), to approximate your cash inflows from a job on a monthly basis.

 Next, add up your monthly cash inflows.
 Be sure to add other income that you receive in cash.
 Include only those cash inflows that are received on a regular basis.
 If you do not earn the income consistently, leave it out.
 Lottery winnings should be excluded, for example.
 Tax refunds should also be left off the worksheet.

-Use your net income, which deducts retirement-plan contributions, income taxes, and Social Security taxes.
+.
 Add up all cash inflows to calculate a subtotal.
 The following worksheet shows an example: